Prisoner Property Receipt

 Atwood began working to end the death penalty in the 1990s.
 At the time, Texas led the nation in the number of executions.
 He said most politicians, even progressives, avoided opposing the death penalty in those days.
 Farenthold was an exception; she used her influence to get elected officials, current and former, to support anti-death penalty activities.

 Based on her strong belief in restorative justice, Farenthold also visited death row inmate David Lee Powell for over 20 years before his execution in 2010.
 Powell was sentenced to death for killing a police officer during a traffic stop in Austin, Texas.
 Before Powell’s execution she wrote in an op-ed in the Austin American-Statesman, “Restorative justice promotes respect for human life with the conviction that no one is irredeemable.”1

 Farenthold continued to work on behalf of “the grassroots,” as Lopez said.
 In 2012, she supported a janitors’ strike for higher wages in Houston.
 Many of the workers engaged in the strike were immigrants from Mexico and Central America.
 And when Occupy Wall Street spread to Houston, Farenthold was among the supporters of the national initiative to bring attention to income inequality and what was considered undue influence of corporations on government.

-Her speech to an Occupy rally in Houston on October 6, 2011 captures her ongoing commitment to and belief in social justice.
+Her speech to an Occupy rally in Houston on October 6, 2011 captures her commitment to and belief in social justice.
 Holding a bright red megaphone, she told the crowd: “We are no longer dormant.
 We are taking matters into our hands with the Constitution and the right to assemble.
 It’s just the beginning.”2